-To audition for Visual Arts and Design, you’ll be asked to upload an Audition Portfolio before the application deadline on January 31.
-We highly suggest students attend the Audition Workshop in November to help prepare for your audition submission.
+To audition for Visual Arts and Design, you’ll be asked to upload an Audition Portfolio before the application deadline on January 20.
+We highly suggest you attend the Audition Workshop in November to help prepare for your audition submission.
 Students will also be asked to come in-person for auditions.

 Our Visual Arts and Design program is a Perkins Chapter 74 program, which means we are required to follow the admissions guidelines for Visual Arts and Design set by the state of Massachusetts.
 We will give a composite score based on five areas: